Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 It also follows from Theorem \ref{conformalweldingunique} and the subsequent discussion that the two independent $\gamma$-quantum wedges uniquely determine $h$ and $\eta$ almost surely.
 We refer to the group of transformations $\zlength_t$ as the {\bf length quantum zipper}.
 When $t>0$, applying $\zlength_t$ is called ``zipping up'' the pair of quantum surfaces by $t$ quantum length units and applying $\zlength_{-t}$ is called ``zipping down'' or ``unzipping'' by $t$ quantum length units.
 When we defined the operations $\zcap_t$, $h$ was defined only up to additive constant, and the zipping maps $f_t$ were independent of that constant.
 By contrast, $\zlength_t$ represents zipping by an actual quantity of quantum length and hence cannot be defined without the additive constant being fixed.

-We will give a detailed proof in Section \ref{s.zipper}, but let us give a brief overview of the proof and the relationship to our other results.
+We will give a detailed proof in Section \ref{s.zipper}, which is in some sense the heart of the paper.
+But for now, let us give a brief overview of the proof and the relationship to our other results.
 We will start with the scenario described in Figure \ref{zipperfig}, with $h$ normalized to have mean zero on $\partial B_1(0)$, except that the measure $dh$ on $h$ is replaced by the probability measure whose Radon-Nikodym derivative w.r.t.\ $dh$ is $\nu_h(-\delta,0)$ for some fixed $\delta$ (see Figure \ref{triplezoom}).

 Then we will sample $x$ from $\nu_h$ restricted to $(-\delta,0)$ (normalized to be a probability measure) and ``zip up'' until $x$ hits the origin (to obtain a ``quantum-length-typical'' configuration).
 We then zoom in near the origin (multiplying the area by $\tilde \eps^{-1}$ --- and hence the boundary length by $\tilde \eps^{-1/2}$ --- say).
 We then use a variant of Proposition \ref{p.gammawedge} (namely, Proposition \ref{p.gammawedge2}) to show that (in the $\tilde \eps \to 0$ limit) the lower two rescaled surfaces on the lower left of Figure \ref{triplezoom} become independent $\gamma$-quantum wedges.